-Inputs from Executives, Team, Stakeholders, Customers, Users Scrum Master Scrum Master Scrum Master Sprint Review Sprint end date and team deliverable do not change Product Backlog Product Planning Meeting Sprint Sprint
+Inputs from Executives, Team, Stakeholders, Customers, Users Scrum Master Product Owner Ranked list of what is required: features, stories...
+Product Planning Meeting Sprint S

 THE AGILE: SCRUM FRAMEWORK AT A GLANCE

 - Scrum Master is a central figure within a project.
 His principal responsibility is to eliminate all the obstacles that might prevent the team from working efficiently. - Product Owner, usually a customer or other stakeholder, is actively involved throughout the project ,conveying the global vision of the product and providing timely feedback on the job done after every sprint. - Scrum Team is a cross-functional and self-organizing group of people that is responsible for the product implementation.
 It should consist of up to 7 team members, in order to stay flexible and productive.